tonyho/app-framework-binder/doc/afb-plugin-writing.md

 		return afb_req_context(req, (void*)get_new_board, (void*)release_board);
 	}

-The function **afb_req_context** ensure an existing context for the session of the request.
+The function **afb_req_context** ensures an existing context for the session of the request.
-Its two last arguments are functions.
-Here, the casts are required to avoid a warning when compiling.
+Its two last arguments are functions to allocate and free context.
+Note function type casts to avoid compilation warnings.

 Here is the definition of the function **afb_req_context**